Paravortices: loop braid representations with both generators involutive: Preliminaries

 In this paper we will be concerned with representation theory.
 However it is conceptually (and motivationally) appropriate, and illuminating, to start with a geometric-topological context for the groups under consideration.

 For $n \in \N$ the loop braid group $\LB_n$ is a motion group of a configuration of $n$ unlinked unknotted oriented loops in 3-dimensions (see e.g. \cite{Damiani} for a review and original references).
-For definiteness, for the reference configuration, we take circles of unit radius lying in the xy-plane, with centres regularly spaced along the x-axis.
+For definiteness, for the reference configuration, $C_n$, we take circles of unit radius lying in the xy-plane, with centres regularly spaced along the x-axis.
+Hence in particular for each loop $l$ in the reference configuration there is a disk of which $l$ is the boundary.
 For example in $\LB_2$ we can consider a certain pair of motions.
 Both involve the exchange of the two loops.
 Let us consider both motions in a frame in which the first loop appears static - so that the second loop appears to pass from a place to the right to a place to the left of it.
-In the first motion there is a representative concrete motion in which the moving loop completes its journey well away from the static loop.
-In the second motion it passes once through the disc of the static loop.
+(N.B., in this frame the {\em constant} representative of the identity motion has neither loop apparently static to the observer.)
+In the first motion, $\sigma$, say, there is a representative concrete motion in which the moving loop completes its journey well away from the static loop.
+In the second motion, $\rho$, there is a representative in which the moving loop passes once through the disc of the static loop.
 It will be clear that these representatives give distinct motions; indeed that the first is involutive and that the second is not.
-In fact these two motions $\sigma$ and $\rho$ (say) generate $\LB_2$, and a corresponding chain of pair exchange elements $\sigma_i$ and $\rho_i$ generates $\LB_n$.
-Thus $\sigma_i^2 =1$ and so on.